50th Attack Squadron: Combat in France

 Departure orders for France were received on 3 July 1918, the squadron departing from the port of Southampton, arriving in Le Havre, France on 14 July.
-Entered service with the Air Service, AEF at the Air Service Replacement Concentration Barracks, St. Maixent on 17 July.
-After receiving additional personnel, supplies and equipment, was moved to the combat flying school at the 1st Observation Group School on Amanty Airdrome on 27 July.
-At Amanty, the squadron received American-built De Havilland DH-4 and after training was received on the DH-4s, the squadron was designated as a Corps Observation squadron and assigned to the I Corps Observation Group.
-After a short spell at the Behonne depot, the squadron moved to Bicqueley Airdrome on 8 September for combat duty on the front.
-The squadron adopted the Dutch Girl insignia, trademark of Old Dutch Cleanser.
+It entered service with the Air Service, American Expeditionary Forces (AEF) at the Air Service Replacement Concentration Barracks, St. Maixent on 17 July.
+After receiving additional personnel, supplies and equipment, it moved to the combat flying school at the 1st Observation Group School on Amanty Airdrome on 27 July.
+At Amanty, the squadron received American-built De Havilland DH-4s and after training on the DH-4s, the squadron was designated as a corps observation squadron and assigned to the I Corps Observation Group.
+After a short spell at the Behonne Air Depot, the squadron moved to Bicqueley Airdrome on 8 September for combat duty on the front.
+The squadron adopted the Dutch Girl trademark of Old Dutch Cleanser as its insignia.
 To the fliers of the 50th Aero Squadron, the Dutch Girl meant one thing: "Clean up on Germany."
-The insignia was painted on the aircraft, and squadron members wore matching pins above the right breast pocket on their uniforms.
+The insigne was painted on the aircraft, and squadron members wore matching pins above the right breast pocket on their uniforms.

 In combat, the mission of the 50th Aero Squadron was general surveillance of the enemy rear areas by means of both visual and photographic reconnaissance.
 These missions were carried out for the purpose of intelligence-gathering and informing First Army headquarters informed of enemy movements and preparations for attacks or retreats of its infantry forces.
 The 50th identified enemy activity along roads and railroads, ground stations, various storage dumps and airfields; the numbers of fires and activities of enemy aircraft, and the amount of anti-aircraft artillery was also monitored and reported.
 Due to the nature of the missions and the depths of enemy area which was penetrated, the missions were carried out at high altitudes, usually between 4,500 and 5,500 meters.

-The 50th's first combat mission was flown on 12 September, being assigned for observation duties in support of the 82d and 90th Infantry Divisions as part of the St. Mihiel Offensive.
-It flew two artillery surveillance flights to help adjust the artillery barrage on enemy forces for the 90th Division, and also six reconnaissance missions, observing and photographing enemy forces in the rear areas and reporting that information to the 82d Division Commander.
+The 50th flew its first combat mission on 12 September, supporting the 82nd and 90th Infantry Divisions as part of the St. Mihiel Offensive Campaign.
+It flew flights to help adjust the artillery barrage on enemy forces for the 90th Division, and also reconnaissance missions, observing and photographing enemy forces in the rear areas and reporting that information to the 82d Division commander.
 The weather during the offensive, however, was extremely poor.
 Fortunately, the enemy air activity was very slight at the beginning of the offensive, but a day or two afterwards, there was a marked increase in enemy activity.
 One observer was killed in action, and one plane, with its observer and pilot failed to return during the Offensive.